mjmandelah07/mjmandelah07/README.md

 - 👋 Hi, I’m @mjmandelah07
-- 👀 I’m interested in web development
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for mentor or sponsor
 - 📫 How to reach me, text me on whatsapp{08167065474}

 <!---